Group Travel with Thomson Family Adventures

 We closed out the week with a meeting with Ricardo from the Yaguara Foundation, who told us about the importance of the Jaguar in Panama and what his organization is doing to save the animals.
 This was a nice addition to the trip – inspiring the kids to get involved when they feel like they can make a difference in the world.

 I really enjoyed this trip, and wouldn’t hesitate to travel with Thomson Family Adventures again with any of my kids.
-My son enjoyed a lot of the trip elements, including the hikes, the scavenger hunt, the dugout canoe ride, the scenery and animals everywhere, and several of the restaurants we visited.
-He didn’t like when the schedule was out of our control – waiting to eat because everyone was enjoying the evenings too much to order right away, waiting for others to finish snorkeling, etc… – which was predicable based on his personality, but was overall a minor issue.
+My son enjoyed a lot of the trip elements, including the hikes, the scavenger hunt, the dugout canoe ride, the scenery, and animals everywhere, and several of the restaurants we visited.
+He didn’t like when the schedule was out of our control – waiting to eat because everyone was enjoying the evenings too much to order right away, waiting for others to finish snorkeling, etc… – which was predictable based on his personality but was overall a minor issue.

 We were both impressed with Panama.
 We’ve been to Costa Rica several times and Panama is a great alternative – all of the nature, fewer people, less expensive, and it has ships!
 Panama City isn’t the most interesting place, but it’s worth basing out of there for a day or two to see the canal.
 Boquete in the highlands and Bocas del Toro on the Caribbean were both great and definitely places for your travel list.
 I’ve also heard good things about Panama’s San Blas islands – they’ll be on my list when I return on our next Panama vacation.

-This was a slightly truncated version of Thomson’s Panama Multi-Sport Adventure tour – one day shorter than the typical itinerary with everything but the whitewater rafting.
+This was a slightly truncated version of Thomson Family Adventure’s Panama Multi-Sport Adventure tour – one day shorter than the typical itinerary with everything but the whitewater rafting.
 Pricing varies by date – anywhere between $4,190 and $5,090 for adults and $3,990 and $4,890 for kids under 12.
 Virtually everything other than internal air ($350) is included in that.
-If you’ve traveled with Thomson before, there’s a family discount.
+If you’ve traveled with Thomson Family Adventures before, there’s a family discount.
 I received a media discount, but that didn’t affect my impression of the trip.